KDE/kde-builder/doc/using-kde-builder/kde-builder-logging.md

 Under `${log-dir}`, there is a set of directories, one for every time that kde-builder was run.
 Each directory is named with the date, and the run number.
-For instance, the second time that kde-builder is run on May 26, 2004, it would create a directory called `2004-05-26-02`, where the 2004-05-26 is for the date, and the -02 is the run number.
+For instance, the second time that kde-builder is run on 31 July 2024, it would create a directory named `2024-07-31_02`, where the 2024-07-31 is for the date, and the 02 is the run number.

 For your convenience, kde-builder will also create a link to the logs for your latest run, called `latest`.
 So the logs for the most recent